 The prize ought to be obvious.
 Any agency wants relationships built and value appreciated by the movers and shakers across their corporate client.
 This makes your digital agency far removed from the “swappable commodity” that purchasing can just cast aside in pursuit of another small reduction in cost.

 - uses organisational context to determine what report variant to show.

 - enables controlled distribution to differing roles across the corporate client.

 - enables intriguing and compelling stories to be shared.
 So any or all of the rich media that the web allows.

-So a disciplined approach that recognises that the reporting system is a strategic decision which should be built on in the long term.
+So a disciplined approach should recognise the reporting system as a strategic decision.
+And an investment which should be built on in the long term.

-If this were a manufactured product; it would be introduced via :
+A manufactured product would be introduced via :

 - Expanded usage – driven by benefit and organisational fit.

-- A long term programme that starts small and expands over months and years to realise major benefits to all concerned.
-With the investment supported by clients as they realise the advantages from higher quality reporting.
+- A long term programme that started small.
+Using progressive expansion to realise major benefits to all concerned.
+Clients would support this investment as they realised the advantages from higher quality reporting.